Skip to contents

 Value

-A data.frame of class maihda_group_comparison with one row per group and columns group, n, n_strata, vpc, var_between, var_other, var_residual, status (and ci_lower/ci_upper when bootstrap = TRUE).
-When the strata are defined by at least two dimensions, two further columns report the per-group null -> adjusted decomposition: pcv (proportional change in between-stratum variance when the dimensions' additive main effects are added; computed on the maximum-likelihood scale – see calculate_pvc – because REML variances are not comparable across the null vs. adjusted fixed effects), var_between_adjusted (a derived coherence quantity, reported as var_between * (1 - pcv) so it shares the scale of the REML var_between/vpc and the table satisfies pcv = (var_between - var_between_adjusted) / var_between exactly – it is not the adjusted fit's own variance), and var_between_adjusted_ml (the adjusted model's actual between-stratum variance, read straight off the adjusted fit on the same maximum-likelihood scale as the PCV; it differs from var_between_adjusted only by the small REML-vs-ML gap in the null variance).
-All three are NA for a group whose adjusted fit failed, and the columns are omitted entirely when the strata have a single dimension. n is the analytic sample size used by the model (after dropping rows with a missing outcome/covariate) for both fitted and skipped groups, falling back to the raw row count only when the model frame cannot be built. var_other is the variance of any additional random effects and is 0 for the canonical single-stratum model.
+A data.frame of class maihda_group_comparison with one row per group and columns group, n, n_strata, vpc, var_between, var_other, var_residual, status (and ci_lower/ci_upper whenever a group's summary supplies an interval: an lme4 bootstrap CI with bootstrap = TRUE, or a brms posterior credible interval, which is returned without bootstrapping).
+When the strata are defined by at least two dimensions, two further columns report the per-group null -> adjusted decomposition: pcv (proportional change in between-stratum variance when the dimensions' additive main effects are added; computed on the variance basis set by estimation – see calculate_pcv), var_between_adjusted (a derived coherence quantity, reported as var_between * (1 - pcv) so it shares the scale of the REML var_between/vpc and the table satisfies pcv = (var_between - var_between_adjusted) / var_between exactly – it is not the adjusted fit's own variance), and var_between_adjusted_ml (the adjusted model's actual between-stratum variance, read straight off the adjusted fit on the same basis as the PCV; under the default estimation = "fitted" this is the REML variance, coinciding with var_between_adjusted, and under estimation = "ML" it is the ML variance, differing from var_between_adjusted only by the small REML-vs-ML gap in the null variance; the _ml suffix is retained for output-schema continuity).
+All three are NA for a group whose adjusted fit failed.
+A fourth column, pcv_status, records the decomposition outcome per group: "ok" when the PCV was computed, "failed" when the adjusted model or PCV errored (pcv is then NA and the group is named in a warning – the group's own status can still be "ok" because its null VPC model succeeded), and "singular" when the adjusted fit was singular and the PCV saturated near 100% – not warned about, since a singular adjusted fit is indistinguishable from genuinely additive strata (a legitimate, common result), so it is flagged only in this column.
+These four columns are omitted entirely when the strata have a single dimension.
+When context is supplied, two further columns report each group's contextual partition: var_context (the between-context variance, summed over contexts) and vpc_context (the contexts' share of the group's unexplained variance); the per-context split is on the "context_per" attribute and the context name(s) on "context_var".
+These are dropped when no context is supplied. n is the analytic sample size used by the model (after dropping rows with a missing outcome/covariate) for both fitted and skipped groups, falling back to the raw row count only when the model frame cannot be built. var_other is the variance of any additional random effects and is 0 for the canonical single-stratum model.
 Groups that were skipped or failed have NA metrics and an explanatory status.

 Details